ceilfors/notes/notes/Chunking_should_be_borrowed_from_experts.md

 # Chunking should be borrowed from experts
 [[Limits of working memory may limit improvements from practice]].

 [[How might we use our limited working memory capacity more effectively?]]
-One of the ways to improve our working memory capacity is by [[chunking]].
+One of the ways to improve our working memory capacity is by [[Chunking]].

 When I was trying to improve my badminton game, there were many points that I needed to pay attention to:
 - Where my opponent are and where my shuttle is going